mikrodev/Documentation/documentation/docs/Block-Descriptions-Notes.md

 (T/M) Binary Register: Binary Register Block is used as a 1 bit Boolean type value holder.
 It is used as variable in PLC projects.

-(T/M) Binary Flag: The value in input signal is transmitted to the block output with one PLC cycle delay.

 (T/M) Word Flag: The value in input signal is transmitted to the block output with one PLC cycle delay.

 (T/M) Analog Flag: The value in input signal is transmitted to the block output with one PLC cycle delay.

 (T/M) Long Flag: The value in input signal is transmitted to the block output with one PLC cycle delay.

+(T/M) Binary Flag: The value in input signal is transmitted to the block output with one PLC cycle delay.

-### MODBUS Blocks
+### Modbus Blocks

-(T/M) Modbus RTU Master: MODBUS RTU Master block activates the MODBUS RTU Master protocol on physical interface connected over communication port input.
+(T/M) Modbus RTU Master: Modbus RTU Master block activates the Modbus RTU Master protocol on physical interface connected over communication port input.

+(T/M) Modbus TCP Master: The Modbus TCP Master block activates the Modbus TCP Master protocol on physical interface connected over communication port input.

+(T/M) Modbus TCP Slave: The Modbus TCP Slave block activates the Modbus TCP Slave protocol on physical interface connected over communication port input

+(T/M) Modbus RTU Slave: The Modbus RTU Slave block activates the Modbus RTU Slave protocol on physical interface connected over communication port input.

-(T/M) Modbus Word Reader: It is used to read a single 16-bit length MODBUS register adress.
+(T/M) Modbus Word Reader: It is used to read a single 16-bit length Modbus register adress.

-(T/M) Modbus Float Reader: t is used for reading from 2 MODBUS registers which is storing 32 bits long IEEE 754 float number.
+(T/M) Modbus Float Reader: It is used for reading from 2 Modbus registers which is storing 32 bits long IEEE 754 float number.

+(T/M) Modbus Long Reader: The long of 32 byte which keep two numbers from long type fort to read the register adress.

-(T/M) Modbus Word Writer: It is used for writing on a single 16 bits long MODBUS register adress.
+(T/M) Modbus Word Writer: It is used for writing on a single 16 bits long Modbus register adress.

-(T/M) Modbus Float Writer: It is used for writing into 2 MODBUS registers which is storing 32 bits long IEEE 754 float number.
+(T/M) Modbus Float Writer: It is used for writing into 2 Modbus registers which is storing 32 bits long IEEE 754 float number.

-(T/M) Modbus TCP Master: The MODBUS TCP Master block activates the MODBUS TCP Master protocol on physical interface connected over communication port input.

-(T/M) Modbus TCP Slave: The MODBUS TCP Slave block activates the MODBUS TCP Slave protocol on physical interface connected over communication port input

-(T/M) Modbus RTU Slave: The MODBUS RTU Slave block activates the MODBUS RTU Slave protocol on physical interface connected over communication port input.
+(T/M) Modbus Long Writer: It is used to write into 2 Modbus registers that hold a 32 bits length long number.

 (T/M) Modbus Write/Read Table: It is used for reading/writing one or more registers starting from a specific register address.

-(T/M) Modbus Long Reader: The long of 32 byte which keep two numbers from long type fort to read the register adress.

-(T/M) Modbus Long Writer: It is used to write into 2 MODBUS registers that hold a 32 bits length long number.

-(T/M) Modbus Gateway: MODBUS Gateway devices are used to create a gateway for master units in the MODBUS TCP network to access slave units in the MODBUS RTU network.
+(T/M) Modbus Gateway: Modbus Gateway devices are used to create a gateway for master units in the Modbus TCP network to access slave units in the Modbus RTU network.

 (T/M) Modbus Status: Status information of slave devices that read and write over Modbus Master block is read with this block.
 Modbus Status block reads the status information from the master block to which it is connected.